SAP-archive/teched2020-DEV166/exercises/ex0/README.md

 - creating new data models and a service using the Cloud Application Programming Model (CAP)
 - integrating a service from the [SAP API Business Hub](https://api.sap.com/)
 - creating a List Report Object Page application based on Fiori elements (FE) using the new service
-- configuring and running a predefined Continuous Integration and Delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes to the SAP Cloud Platform
+- configuring and running a predefined Continuous Integration and Delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes to the SAP Business Technology Platform

 ## Set up Business Application Studio in a SAP BTP Trial Account